Agents want flexible schemas

 Hybrid authoring formats like Markdown with frontmatter

 These formats were designed to bridge the boundary between computers (code) and humans (vibes).
-They are text-based and they tend to be forgiving of errors.
-Most of them evolved out of things like wikis, or tools for thought, or static site generators—places where humans and computers need to cooperate.
+They are text-based, and they tend to be forgiving of errors.
+Most of them evolved out of things like wikis, tools for thought, or static site generators—places where humans and computers need to cooperate.
 And it feels significant to me that they are finding new uses in AI.
 (Does AI converge toward knowledge management?)

 One format jumps out as almost universally useful: Markdown with frontmatter.
 It’s a retread of the headers pattern we see in packets, email, and HTTP: a block of structured data, followed by free text.
 The combination offers something for everyone.
 Code can leverage the structured data, while AI gets natural language.
 This feels like the closest thing to an AI-native data format.